 Source: adapted from Cruise Market Watch.
 Note: Growth rates not depicted for 2020 (-74.2%) and 2021 (+96.1%).

 After more than one year of hiatus, cruise operations resumed in the Caribbean in June 2021.
 Some test cruises took place in the Mediterranean market in the summer of 2020.
 Throughout 2021, occupancy rates remained low, around 50%, with the number of passengers bouncing back to 13.9 million.
-By 2022, occupancy rates improved to around 78%.
+In 2022, occupancy rates improved to around 78%, with 20.4 million people taking a cruise.
 However, 2022 brought new challenges for the industry with an increase in the price of food by 20%, an important cost component in a cruise offering.
 Further, the war in Ukraine impacted Baltic cruises as St. Petersburgh, Russia, could not be called, inciting a redeployment of ships to other markets.
 Labor shortages were also experienced as Russian and Ukrainian seafarers were much less available.